+As I built the Staghound the other day, it’s an excellent opportunity to try this Miniart figure kit.
 It is a figure of a British armored car crew.
-As I built the Staghound the other day, it’s a nice opportunity to try this Miniart figure kit.
-Since the figures are related to some vehicles, they are not made at such times, even if they have a somewhat different season and area or anything else, anyway, I will make them and arrange for the next to the Staghound armored car.
+Since the figures are related to some vehicles, they are not made at such times; even if they have a somewhat different season and area or anything else, I will make them and arrange for them next to the Staghound armored car.

-Even if you do not buy Miniart figures as sold separately, there are many cases with a vehicle kit attached to some figures.
+Even if you do not buy Miniart figures as sold separately, many cases have a vehicle kit attached to some figures.

+The injection head is not as sharp mold as the Master Box, so it depends on your preference, but it will be an option to change to a resin head.
+Before assembly, it seemed to be a mass of poorly shaped plastic, but its poses and atmosphere were good after assembly.
 There are many burrs, and each part’s adhesive surface matching was delicate curves.
-Before assembly, it seems to be a mass of poorly shaped plastic, but after assembly its poses and atmosphere are good.
-The injection head is not as sharp mold as the Master Box, so it depends on your preference, but it will be an option to change to a resin head.
-This time, I have changed every head to resin heads, because painting is easy.
+I have changed every head to resin heads because painting is easy.

-Currently, I don’t have any plan to make British trucks, the soldiers holding the steering wheel were changed to the relaxed pose.
-I’d like to complete all five figures in some way.
+Currently, I don’t have any plans to make British trucks.
+The soldiers holding the steering wheel were changed to a relaxed pose.
+I want to complete all five figures in some way.

 (23-February-2018)